-As well as being a library and council service centre, Te Ara Ātea will house a community lounge with a fireplace and attached cafe.
+As well as being a library, Te Ara Ātea will house a community lounge with a fireplace and attached café.
 It will have spaces that can be booked for meetings, presentations and performances, as well as a tamariki zone.

 Te Ara Ātea will cater for creativity and nourish your cultural soul.
-Its music studio will be crammed with instruments and production tools.
-You will find 3D printers and laser cutters in the workshop area.
+Its studio space will feature 3D printers, production software and the latest tech to explore.
+The workshop area will have tools and space for programmes.
 Art exhibitions and performances will be ongoing.
-The jewel in the crown, however, is going to be the waka huia with beautifully curated taonga displays.
+The jewel in the crown, however, is Te Waka Huia with beautifully curated taonga displays.

 Whether you’re looking for a quiet reflective spot, creative hub, a sensory experience, or a good read, Te Ara Ātea will have it.

 Te Ara Ātea is designed for you to flow freely from its inside to outdoor spaces, where you will find accessible raised gardens, edible plants, an area for a farmers’ market and seating.

 This is going to be an inclusive place for you to learn, connect with family and friends, and meet new people.